alachins/raisd/README.md

 v1.9 (27/4/2019): -w to set the window size (default 50), -c to set the SFS slack for the μ_SFS

+v2.0 (15/5/2019): -A to create Manhattan plots, scale factors for muVar and muSFS to yield comparable scores among different chromosomes

 Support
 -------